-Logic Apps is a service that allows you to automate tasks and business processes using workflows that integrate with different systems and services.
+Azure Logic Apps is a service you can use to automate tasks and business processes by using workflows that integrate with different systems and services.
 Activities are available that read and write metrics and logs in Azure Monitor.
-This allows you to build workflows integrating with a variety of other systems.

 Multiple APIs are available to read and write metrics and logs to and from Azure Monitor in addition to accessing generated alerts.
 You can also configure and retrieve alerts.
-This provides you with essentially unlimited possibilities to build custom solutions that integrate with Azure Monitor.
+With APIs, you have essentially unlimited possibilities to build custom solutions that integrate with Azure Monitor.